 From Sovereignty to Solidarity seeks to re-imagine human mobility in ways that are de-linked from national sovereignty.

-Using examples from around the world, the author examines contemporary practices of solidarity to illustrate what such a conceptualization of human mobility looks like and suggests that urban and local scales, rather than the national scale, frames human migration and belonging in practical and meaningful ways.
-The book ultimately suggests that solidarity, rather than sovereignty, offers an alternative way to imagine how human mobility should, and already does, occur.
+Using examples from around the world, the author examines contemporary practices of solidarity to illustrate what such a conceptualization of human mobility looks like.
+He suggests that urban and local scales, rather than the national scale, is a better way to frame human migration and belonging.
+The book ultimately proposes that solidarity, rather than sovereignty, offers an alternative approach to imagine how human mobility should, and already does, occur.

 Part I: Sovereignty.
 1.Migration Controls in the Westphalian Era.
 2.The Enactment of Sovereignty in the USA.
 Part II: Solidarity.
 3.Solidarity in the Migration and Refugee Literature.
 4.Migrant Solidarities and the Politics of Place.
 Part III: Rethinking Migration and Belonging.
 5.Urban Migrant and Refugee Solidarity.
 6.Solidarities Within and Beyond City Limits